 The program meets the requirements of this Key Element.
-The program provided evidence of students' and faculty participation in the governance of the program.
+The program provided evidence of how the roles of faculty and student participation in the governance of the program are clearly defined and enable the program to meet the program's mission, goals, and outcomes.